Peter Pan (1954 musical): Act I

 The children fall asleep.
 A fairy, Tinker Bell, and Peter Pan fly in through the window to look for his shadow.
-Wendy is woken up by the boy's cries when he is unable to re-attach his shadow and helps him by sewing it back on.
+Wendy is awakened by the boy's cries when he is unable to re-attach his shadow and helps him by sewing it back on.
 Peter is thrilled when his shadow is re-attached ("I've Gotta Crow") and tells her that he lives in Neverland ("Never Never Land") with the Lost Boys.
+Peter gives her a "kiss" (a button) that Wendy puts around her neck after giving him a "kiss" (a thimble).
 Wendy wakes her brothers up, and Peter invites them all to Neverland, and promises to teach them to fly.
 Peter happily launches himself into the air ("I'm Flying").

 Peter sprinkles the children with fairy dust and tells them to "think lovely thoughts" ("I'm Flying – Reprise").
 The children follow Peter, but Michael goes back when the maid, Liza, comes into the room, giving her some of his fairy dust and inviting her to come to Neverland with them.
 In later Broadway revivals, the Liza scene is replaced with Peter and the Darling children flying over London on their way to Neverland.